UCB-stat-159-f25/final-group14/README.md

 ## Bibliography

-We used the CalEnviroScreen 4.0 data dictionary to help interpret score components and variable definitions [@calenviroscreen40].
+Our analysis uses the CalEnviroScreen 4.0 census tract shapefiles [@calenviroscreen40shp].
+We also used the CalEnviroScreen 4.0 data dictionary to help interpret score components and variable definitions [@calenviroscreen40].